ziroau/Medcraft/README.md

 You can also view the source code there! https://github.com/ziroau/Medcraft/issues

-If you would like to mod to be updated to a new version of Minecraft/Forge and it isn't immediately obvious I'm already working on it:
+If you would like the mod to be updated to a new version of Minecraft/Forge and it isn't immediately obvious I'm already working on it:
 Please ping me on Discord: `ziro#1234`

 FYI, You are allowed to use this in your modpack, as long as you credit appropriately :)<br>